Felt beads are easy and very inexpensive to make - you only need a few grams of merino wool top and some soapy water.

-Combined with glass, metal or ceramic beads, they make beautiful jewellery and they can be made into decorations, zip pulls, hair pins, charms for phones and purses – the list is endless!
+On their own or combined with glass, metal or ceramic beads, they make beautiful jewellery and they can be made into decorations, zip pulls, hair pins, charms for phones and purses – the list is endless!

-Put some very warm water and a squirt of washing up soap into a bowl.
+To begin, put some very warm water and a squirt of washing up soap into a bowl.

 If you want to make lots of beads of the same size, weigh the wool so that you know exactly how many grams to use each time.